- Upcoming trips

 We meet in Whitehorse, Yukon and end in Norman Wells, NWT.
-The trip starts with a drive from Whitehorse either up the Historic Canol Pipeline Road to MacMillan Pass or to a float plane base west of Ross River, Yukon at Finlayson Lake.
-If we drive it will be up the Canol Road to the end of the ‘passable road and then our gear will be shuttled the final 10km by 4×4 while we spend a half day hiking the Canol Trail.
+The trip starts either with a drive from Whitehorse up the Historic Canol Pipeline Road to MacMillan Pass, an epic and historic journey in itself, or if that route is impassable with a float plane trip from Finlayson Lake into the River.
+If we drive it will be up the Canol Road to the end of the ‘passable road and then our gear will be shuttled the final 10km by 4×4 while we spend a half day hiking the Historic Canol Trail.
 At mile 222 we will start our paddling journey on the very upper reaches of the Tsichu River.
-If we fly it will be by charter float plane into a small lake on a different tributary of the Keele.
+If we fly it will be by charter float plane into a small lake just off the river.

 In either case the river at the top, high in the mountains is a fairly small creek only 10ft or so across.
 As it moves quickly downriver its size increases.

 During the 1st week that we will spend on the Tsichu we will travel down exciting narrow, steep and twisty class 2 (and some class 3) rapids, it will be a great fun ride!
 By the time we reach the confluence with the Keele the Tsichu is a fair sized river.
 After the confluence with the Natla the river again doubles in size.
 The next few days on the Natla/Keele are made up of fast current and enjoyable class 2 rapids down to the confluence with the Twitya.
 We will continue on for another week down the main Keele to the mighty Mackenzie through miles and miles of swifts, R1s and R2s.
-Once on the Mackenzie we will paddle a day and half down to the Dene community of Tulita where the paddling trip ends.
-Here we will be met by charter plane and transported to Norman Wells. (note: Pick up may also be at Mouth of Keele depending on timing)
+Once on the Mackenzie we will be met by float plane where the paddling trip end and transported to Norman Wells.

 (Note: this is a suggested itinerary only, conditions on each trip may vary)